infominer33/infominer33.github.io/_posts/2019-02-24-web-work-tools.md

 [Web-work.tools](https://web-work.tools) is where I save information for my own personal reference, and for anyone else who finds it useful.
 As time goes on it will include more step-by-step howtos for various sticky situations through our web-working journey.

 It will also include content from other creators (such as @by_caballero) who are interested in participating with this open-source educational effort.
+Incidentially Juan was the spark that inspired this recent transformation by inquiring about an organization for DIDecentral.

 ## [**github.com/web-work-tools**](https://github.com/web-work-tools/)